EVENTS MANAGEMENT FACILITIES SCHEDULING POLICY

 - Monitor the number of events simultaneously occurring each day to prevent the overuse of facilities and grounds, and efficiently manage the workload of services personnel.

-As a public institution of higher education, Buffalo State College seeks to balance its mission of education with its commitment to cultural, social and economic development of the community to which it is a part of.
-The facilities of Buffalo State College exist primarily for the purpose of education and are used by its faculty, staff, and students.
-However, Buffalo State College will make its facilities available to groups and organizations outside the College whose purpose is consistent with the College’s mission.
+As a public institution of higher education, Buffalo State seeks to balance its mission of education with its commitment to cultural, social and economic development of the community to which it is a part of.
+The facilities of Buffalo State exist primarily for the purpose of education and are used by its faculty, staff, and students.
+However, Buffalo State will make its facilities available to groups and organizations outside the College whose purpose is consistent with the College’s mission.

 The College maintains the right to determine which activities are appropriate to be held on the campus.
-Events shall in no way violate the purposes, property, policies or regulations of Buffalo State College or New York State.
+Events shall in no way violate the purposes, property, policies or regulations of Buffalo State or New York State.
 All organizations are expected to follow the rules and regulations governing the particular facility or grounds being used.
 Attendance must be on a non-discriminatory basis.

 Due to the limited amount of meeting space, users cannot reserve rooms for an extended duration of time.
 Scheduling of rooms is on a first-come-first-served basis.
 Limited space availability is to be expected when making reservations in close proximity to the event date.